khaldevmedia/arabic-datetime/README.md

 dt = datetime.date(1980, 8, 16)
 arabic_date = Arabic_Date(dt)

-# Use the dual_names() method to create Arabic date string that shows two names of the month.
+# Use the dual_names() method to return Arabic date string that shows two names of the month.
 # This method takes 3 arguments: 2 strings for the month group names  (the second one
 # will be put between parentheses), and a boolean to determine whether to format the
 # Arabic date with the Eastern Numerals or not: